 Music can also be used in a manipulative and negative way to whip up a fanatical group’s consciousness in a crowd, as if they have lost their individual will to choose.
 Alternatively, to bond together such as at a football match, when part of the crowd may start to act as one in chanting for their team.

 Learning a musical instrument to improve the mind

 Practising a musical instrument is associated with enhanced verbal ability, the ability to work things out and improved motor coordination.
 This is because a lot of components and hours of discipline are involved in becoming accomplished on an instrument.
-The degree of success depends on many factors including the teaching techniques, the levels of parental support for the child, or for an adult learner to have both a witness to his efforts as well as undisturbed practice time.
+According to music experts at Guitar Junky, the degree of success depends on many factors including the teaching techniques, the levels of parental support for the child, or for an adult learner to have both a witness to his efforts and undisturbed practice time.
 I have taught my instrument, the oboe, all my adult life and I apply some neuroscientific therapeutic principles to this teaching.

 Let me tell you the story of Irvine (not his real name).
 Irvine was eleven and had just scraped into the school where I taught.
 He had tried the drums at primary school and this had done nothing for him.
 A child needs to find the right quality of tone in choosing his instrument.
 Irvine was an unusual and sensitive child, he didn’t seem to have a sense of rhythm, and so I worked to instil a steady pace demonstrating firstly so that he could copy me.

 As a music therapist I knew how to find his inner rhythm and pace.
 Even when he had learned only two notes, we could play a duet together as I created harmony around his two long notes.